Its expertly crafted materials are engineered for durability and stability. Offers a file cabinet drawer and hutch with extra cubby storage.

 But desks come in all shapes, sizes, and finishes.
 It can be hard to know where to begin your search.
 With the right tools and some well-researched suggestions, we can help you find a desk that meets your needs.

 We’ve put together this home office desk shopping guide to give you an idea of what’s available as well the top features you should consider.
-When you’re ready to shop, be sure to check out our five recommendations in the matrix above.
+When you’re ready to shop, be sure to check out our five recommendations.

 Before you begin shopping for a new home office desk, it helps to have an idea what you’ll be looking at.
 The market offers many different types of home office desks, including the following.